Gallaecio/flake8-scrapy/docs/rules/scp17.rst

 Why is this bad?
 ================

-Setting a setting to its default value is generally unnecessary, and can me misleading.
+Setting a setting to its default value is generally unnecessary, and can be misleading.

 Do it only if: